-Raiffeisen Bank Kosovo utilizes quantitative modeling to measure customer deposits stickiness for its non-maturing assets and liabilities, for interest rate risk purposes but also for liquidity risk purposes, for both retail and non-retail customers.
-The compound effect of a high liquidity position and a high stickiness position produces a stable liquidity position.
+Raiffeisen Bank Kosovo utilizes quantitative modeling to assess the retention strength of customer deposits in its non-maturing assets and liabilities.
+The modelling is on the appropriate granular level, differentiating between product and customer segments, and, where applicable, currencies as well.
+This evaluation serves the dual purpose of managing interest rate risk and liquidity risk, for to both retail and non-retail customers.
+The combined impact of maintaining a strong liquidity position and a strong stickiness position contributes to the establishment of a stable liquidity position.

-As at 31 December 2022, the bank had a Net Stable Funding Ratio (NSFR) above 162 per cent, and Liquidity Coverage Ratio (LCR) of 336 per cent.
-The liquidity of the bank is comprised of holdings of investment in cash in branches, Government bonds, Fl bonds, and Money Market investments.
+As at the end of 2023, the bank had a Net Stable Funding Ratio (NSFR) above 143 per cent, and Liquidity Coverage Ratio (LCR) of 343 per cent.
+LCR is higher than last year due to increase on high quality liquid assets.

+The bank's liquidity consists of investments held in cash at branches, government bonds, financial institution bonds, and money market investments.